Writing a Plugin

 Activation

-Provide a use class method:
+All plugins should provide a use class method:

 method use(|c) {